Business Ethics Partnership

 - Robert Shanklin, adjunct lecturer, Department of Philosophy.
 Shanklin teaches business ethics at SCU.

-- Shannon Vallor, associate professor, Department of Philosophy.
+- Shannon Vallor, professor, Department of Philosophy.
 Vallor's research interests include the ethical issues raised by emerging technologies.

 From Other Institutions